futuredapp/kmp-futured-template/README.md

 ./gradlew :shared:app:embedAndSignAppleFrameworkForXcode -P buildkonfig.flavor=$KMP_FLAVOR
 ```

-Currently, the `Debug` build configuration uses `staging` flavor and `Release` configuration uses `prod` flavor.
+Currently, the `Debug` build configuration uses `dev` flavor and `Release` configuration uses `prod` flavor.
 When adding new build configurations, please make sure to also define the `KMP_FLAVOR` variable using the aforementioned method.

 ### Crashlytics

 We can have symbolicated Kotlin crash reports on iOS.
 We use [NSExceptionKt](https://github.com/rickclephas/NSExceptionKt) to achieve that.
 Everything is set up, but some finishing touches need to be made when you add Crashlytics to your project:

 1. Set up Firebase Crashlytics on both platforms as you would usually do.
 2. After dependencies are in place, on each platform uncomment the code in `PlatformFirebaseCrashlyticsImpl` classes (follow comments).
 3. On iOS, do not forget to also upload debug symbols from KMP framework.
-We have to do this manually.
+This has to be done manually.
 To do this, set up additional build phase in Xcode:

 ```shell
 # https://firebase.google.com/docs/crashlytics/get-deobfuscated-reports?platform=ios&authuser=1#manually-upload-dsyms